Lapin0t/phd-manuscript/main/02_games.typ

     (x th R^rel.r)^rel.revS & lt.tilde x th xx^rel.revS \
     x th R^rel.r_1 rel.seqS x th R^rel.r_2 & lt.tilde x th (R^rel.r_1 rel.seqS R^rel.r_2) $

-  As a consequence, when $R^rel.r cl rel.irel th X th X$ is an equivalence relation,
-  $x th R^rel.r$ is an equivalence relation.
-In particular the strong bisimilarity $de(approx.eq)$ is an equivalence relation.
+  As a consequence, when $R^rel.r cl rel.irel th X th X$ is an equivalence relation, $x th R^rel.r$ is an equivalence relation.
+In particular, strong bisimilarity $de(approx.eq)$ is an equivalence relation. ] <lem-sbisim-props>

-] <lem-sbisim-props>
-#proof[
-  All the statements are proven by direct tower induction, applying the corresponding statement from @lem-actrel-props.
+#proof[ All statements are proven by direct tower induction, applying the
+corresponding statement from @lem-actrel-props.

   For example for the first one, pose $P th x$ to be the goal, i.e.,